SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 are met.

-Inside the body of of a throwing function, you mark an expression that can thrown an error by writing ``try`` in front it.
+Inside the body of of a throwing function, you mark an expression that can throw an error by writing ``try`` in front it.

 .. testcode:: errorHandling